 As we passed through Chivay the terrain changed and became more like Cusco and Machu Picchu.
 We stopped in Yanque, a small village outside Chivay.
-For our first outing my Peruvian guide, Patty, and I hiked the surrounding area, including the Uyu Uyu pre-Incan ruins.
-Tasha and Aaron explored on horseback.
+For our first outing, my Peruvian guide, Patty, and I hiked the surrounding area, including the Uyu Uyu pre-Incan ruins.
+Tasha and Aaron explored Yanque on horseback.
 We met for a lunch of Peruvian cuisine, enjoyed the hot springs, and stayed overnight in Chivay.

-It will take time to absorb the ride and experiencing first-hand donkey etiquette, chain of command, and poo.
-Basically, I was at the mercy of the donkey.
-My donkey’s name was Pepe.
-The owner runs his donkeys up and down the canyon – bringing supplies to the village and transporting heavy trekker backpacks.
+It will take time to absorb the ride and experiencing first-hand donkey etiquette, chain of command, and poo… Basically, I was at the donkey’s mercy.
+My donkey’s name was Pepe ;o).
+The owner runs his donkeys up and down the canyon – bringing supplies to the villages and transporting trekker backpacks.
 He makes the trip almost every day.

-There were four donkeys in our caravan and we started the climb at 6:00 a.m.
-I was half asleep and stiff from the long 10+ hour day before.
+There were four donkeys in our caravan and we started the climb at 6:00 a.m. sharp.
+I was half asleep and stiff from the long 10+ hour hike the day before.
 The donkeys go straight up the steep trail and often come perilously close to the rim.
 I hung on and hoped for the best.
-At certain points along the trail the donkeys seem to get a sudden rush of energy and take off with a spurt of speed – not fun if it catches you by surprise.
+At certain points along the trail the donkeys seem to get a sudden rush of energy and take off with a spurt of speed – not fun if it catches you by surprise!

 We passed some young German tourists on donkeys with their mini camcorders videotaping the whole thing.
-I needed both hands to hold on and keep from falling off into the canyon.
+I needed both hands to hold on and keep from falling into the canyon.